boatwonder/STATS503-Project/README.md

 # STATS 503 Final Project

-## How to run the results in Variable Selection section
+## How to run the results in Lasso regression with cross-validation and logistic regression

 Read the nhanes.csv file in the main branch using the code in VariableSelection.ipynb.